Construction: 1888-1890 | Structural Reinforcements: 1967 | Adaptive Reuse: 2008

 An application in Divisional Court submitted by the parishioners to stop the closure of St. Brigid’s Church failed in 2006, as did the many appeals to Archbishop Gervais.
 Heritage Ottawa organized a Town Hall Meeting in April 2007, which was attended by close to 100 people.
 Elected officials, parishioners, members of the community and heritage advocates deliberated on how this important building could transition to a new secular use.

 On September 17, 2007, the last service was held in St. Brigid’s Church and the building was deconsecrated.
-Shortly afterwards it was purchased by members of Ottawa’s Irish community to establish St. Brigid’s Centre for the Arts and Humanities, an Irish-Canadian cultural centre.
+Shortly afterwards it was purchased by a consortium made up of members of Ottawa’s Irish community for $450,000 to establish St. Brigid’s Centre for the Arts and Humanities, an Irish-Canadian cultural centre.